 This adjustment is used to make an image brighter or darker (Brightness), or to make colors stand out more or less from other colors (Contrast).

-Image with increased brightness and contrast
+Both increased brightness and contrast

-This adjustment allows you to reduce the number of available color values that each pixel may use.
-Normally each color channel has 256 possible values (0 through 255), but with this you can restrict this to a range from 2 to 64 values.
-This gives your image a "posterized" or even a retro or "faux dithered" look.
+This adjustment reduces the number of available color values that each pixel can use.
+Normally, each of the RGB (Red, Green & Blue) color channels has 256 possible values (0 through 255).
+This adjustment limits the range from as few as 2 to a maximum of 64 possible values.
+The effect gives an image a "posterized" or even a retro or "faux dithered" look.

 Image after the "Sepia" Adjustment